VRuskaEngine/VRuskaEngine/doc/ipc-design.md

 ## Android Platform Details

-On Android, to pass platform objects, allow for service activation, and fit better within the idioms of the platform, Monado provides a Binder/AIDL service instead of a named socket.
+On Android, to pass platform objects, allow for service activation, and fit better within the idioms of the platform, VRuska Engine provides a Binder/AIDL service instead of a named socket.
 (The named sockets we typically use are not permitted by the platform, and "abstract" named sockets are currently available, but are not idiomatic for the platform and lack other useful capabilities.)